ckenaley/trackter/tutorial.md

-Now, we'll compute corrected x positions of the leading edge normalized to the first (leftmost) pixel of the ROI, then compute the trainling-edge amplitude (assumed to be the last few pixels in the waveform) for each frame, and then merge the two.
+Now, we'll compute corrected x positions of the leading edge normalized to the first (leftmost) pixel of the ROI, then compute the trailing-edge amplitude (assumed to be the last few pixels in the waveform) for each frame, and then merge the two.

     ml <- ddply(ml,.(frame),transform,x2=x-x[1])